Get ready for one epic trip to Greece! Discover where to go, how to travel between the islands, and more with this Greece 10 day itinerary!

 7 Day Greece Itinerary

-For a 7 day Greece itinerary, I would recommend skipping Athens all together and trying your best to fly right into Santorini or Mykonos, even if it is more expensive.
+For a 7 day Greece itinerary, I would recommend skipping Athens altogether and trying your best to fly right into Santorini or Mykonos, even if it is more expensive.
 With such a short amount of time, you’re going to want to focus your time on Santorini, Mykonos, and Paros.

 3 nights in Mykonos